Ahmad-Imran5374/FYP-2/Model Training/Readme.txt

-there should be model training files
+These are the model training files